 a narrative section identifying and discussing specific successes, challenges, lessons learned, and recommendations for future revisions or improvements to the SEAL program.

 The SEAL – 7: Program Summary Report includes a section that summarizes worksites and worksite monitoring activities.
 This section of the SEAL – 7: Program Summary Report must include a list and total number of worksites, the number of VR participants placed per worksite, host site feedback, and any issues identified and how they were handled.
 The SEAL – 7: Program Summary Report must be submitted to APPO@twc.texas.gov.

+The SEAL – 8: Cost Report includes a monthly breakdown of operating costs which includes costs associated with personnel, communication and utilities, materials and supplies, rental and leases, direct client support, and other operating costs for Board and Subcontractors. .
+The SEAL – 8: Cost Report must be submitted to APPO@twc.texas.gov by September 30th.

 1.7 Financials and Payment Structure